-ODECE has compiled a list of resources where individuals are able to access articles, books, and videos about particular topics related to diversity, inclusion, equity, and justice.
+ODECE has compiled a list of resources where individuals are able to access articles, books, and videos about particular topics related to diversity, equity, inclusion, and justice.

 "Overcoming bias is not about perfection but about connection".
-Verna Myers encourages us to walk boldly towards our biases in order to overcome them in her dynamic TedTalk.
+Verna Myers encourages us to walk boldly towards our biases in order to overcome them in her dynamic TEDTalk.

-TEDx Talk: How Culture Drives Behaviour
+How Culture Drives Behavior

 Julien argues how we see the World through cultural glasses.
 By changing the glasses you can change the way you interpret the world.